-Fillers typically use hyaluronic acid to ‘fill’ deeper lines and wrinkles.
-Filler is also used to lift and sculpt areas of the face, such as the cheeks and lips (lip fillers).
+Dermal fillers typically use hyaluronic acid to ‘fill’ deeper lines and wrinkles.
+Dermal filler is also used to lift and sculpt areas of the face, such as the cheeks and lips (lip fillers).
 Hyaluronic acid is a substance found naturally in the body.

 Owing to the different ingredients and treated areas, dermal fillers and Botox have different uses.
 Botox is mainly used for softening the appearance of fine lines and wrinkles, and can even be used as a preventative treatment.
 You may also have certain areas injected to prevent muscle movement which could cause wrinkles to form.